Westminster paedophile dossier: Response

 In a 2013 review on its handling of the dossier, the Home Office discovered that parts of the dossier described as "credible" and which contained "realistic potential" for further investigation were passed to prosecutors and the police.
 Other elements of the dossier were not retained or were destroyed.
 A letter was found from Brittan to Dickens which stated that the allegations contained in the dossier had been acted on.

 It was discovered in 2013 that 114 documents that also concerned child abuse allegations were missing from the Home Office's records.
 The 114 missing documents were identified after an independent review was conducted into information received by the department about organised child sex abuse.
 The government has declined to publish the 2013 review, with a spokesperson saying that "My understanding is that the executive summary reflects very fully the report ...
 If there are allegations, evidence of wrongdoing that people have they should bring that to the attention of the relevant authorities including the police."
 The former Director of Public Prosecutions, Ken Macdonald, said the circumstances in which the dossier had gone missing was alarming and recommended an inquiry into the fate of the dossier.
 The Labour Party has called for a new inquiry into the way that the dossier's allegations were handled, claiming that the previous investigation was conducted in four weeks, with just two officials.

 The permanent secretary of the Home Office, Mark Sedwill, was ordered to investigate the circumstances of the lost dossier by the Prime Minister, David Cameron, in July 2014.
-Sedwill had told the Prime Minister that an independent legal figure will assess whether the conclusions of the Home Office's 2013 review "remain sound".
-Sedwill had already informed Keith Vaz, the chair of the Home Affairs Select Committee that the Home Office had found "no evidence of the inappropriate removal or destruction of material".
+Sedwill had told the Prime Minister that an independent legal figure would assess whether the conclusions of the Home Office's 2013 review "remain sound".
+Sedwill had already informed Keith Vaz, the chair of the Home Affairs Select Committee, that the Home Office had found "no evidence of the inappropriate removal or destruction of material".
 Vaz had also written to the Home Office's most senior civil servant to ask questions about its 2013 review.
 Danczuk described Cameron's ordering of the new inquiry as representing "little more than a damage limitation exercise.
 It doesn't go far enough.
 The public has lost confidence in these kind of official reviews, which usually result in a whitewash.
 The only way to get to the bottom of this is a thorough public inquiry."